yoroyarell/pulsehub.demo/README.md

 ## 📸 Screenshots

-Screenshots are generated automatically from the running demo — no manual capturing:
+Screenshots are generated automatically from the running demo:

 |  |  |
 |--|--|